-Walter Kamau Bell (better known as W. Kamau Bell) is an African-American stand-up comic.
-Prominent within the San Francisco stand-up comedy scene, he is best known nationally as the host of the television series Totally Biased with W. Kamau Bell, which premiered on FX in 2012.
+Walter Kamau Bell (better known as W. Kamau Bell) is an American stand-up comic.
+Prominent within the San Francisco stand-up comedy scene, he is best known as the former host of the FXX television series Totally Biased with W. Kamau Bell.

 Bell graduated from the University of Chicago Laboratory Schools and attended the University of Pennsylvania before dropping out to pursue a career in comedy.
-After establishing himself as socio-political comedian and community activist based in San Francisco, Bell became a founding member of the comedy collective "Laughter Against the Machine" and has been featured in a number of prominent podcasts and publications, such as WTF with Marc Maron, Citizen Radio, and Current TV's The War Room with Jennifer Granholm, on which Bell is a regular correspondent.
-Now better known nationally, Bell's most notable accomplishment to date has been his series on FX, Totally Biased with W. Kamau Bell, which premiered on August 9, 2012 as a weekly show.
-Before the show was picked up, Bell once worked at a condom store to pay the bills, and joked about the experience on the Employee of the Month podcast with Catie Lazarus.
+After establishing himself as sociopolitical comedian and community activist based in San Francisco, Bell became a founding member of the comedy collective "Laughter Against the Machine" and has been featured in a number of prominent podcasts and publications, such as WTF with Marc Maron, Citizen Radio, and Current TV's The War Room with Jennifer Granholm, on which Bell is a regular correspondent.

-In addition to making a documentary with "Laughter Against the Machine" and releasing two comedy albums, Bell co-hosts the podcast The Field Negro Guide to Arts & Culture with Living Colour guitarist Vernon Reid, writes the blog "Kamau's Komedy Korner" for the San Francisco Weekly, and sits on the board of The Applied Research Center.
+Bell currently co-hosts the podcast The Field Negro Guide to Arts & Culture with Living Colour guitarist Vernon Reid, writes the blog "Kamau's Komedy Korner" for the San Francisco Weekly, and sits on the board of The Applied Research Center.